odu/crx-package-xsl-example/readme.md

 ### Empty Parents

 A package that is deeply nested can still need folders and .content.xml files for all of the parents.
-This example addresses this recurssively without overighting something that had already created at that level and also without creating a stub .content.xml in a parent, that would really store content at that level.
+This example addresses this recurssively without overwriting something that had already created at that level and also without creating a stub .content.xml in a parent, that would really store content at that level.

 ### Same Level Siblings